|“Verifying legality of timber and wood products”

 Sarawak Timber Legality Verification System (STLVS):

 The agencies that regulate forestry operations include FDS for policy, management, licensing and enforcement; SFC for operational activities including harvesting, royalty assessment and log movement, HTSB for log inspection and the endorsement of logs to licensed mills or export.
-STIDC regulates manufacturing and trade of timber and timber products.
+STIDC regulates the manufacturing and trade of timber and timber products.

 The Sarawak Timber Legality Verification System (STLVS) provides a formal Standard and System that includes independent 3rd party verification of forest management, timber processing and trade of timber and timber products against Sarawak regulations to act as due diligence for Sarawak Export companies and timber products.
 The STLVS consists of 4 main elements: